jhancock532/Everyday/15 - Primary Colour Survey/readme.md

-JS, HMTL and CSS at - https://codepen.io/jhancock532/pen/BvbQrZ Webkit code in the js file.
+JS, HMTL and CSS at - https://codepen.io/jhancock532/pen/BvbQrZ

+Webtask.io code in the js file.